Pleythorian/Bloxflip-auto-rain-joiner/README.md

 Download the repository and run the .exe

 ```
-Disable windows defender or it wont work. (optional) Works sometimes with it on.
+Disable windows defender or it wont work. (optional) Wont collect rains sometimes with it on.